The Adventures of Robin Hood (TV series)

-The programme was produced by Sapphire Films Ltd for ITC Entertainment, filmed at Nettlefold Studios with some location work, and was the first of many pre-filmed shows commissioned by Lew Grade.
+The programme was produced by Sapphire Films Ltd for ITC Entertainment, filmed at Nettlefold Studios with some location work, and was the first of many filmed shows commissioned by Lew Grade.
 In 1954, Grade was approached by American producer Hannah Weinstein to finance a series of 39 half-hour episodes, at a budget of £10,000 an episode, of a series she wished to make called The Adventures of Robin Hood.
-She had already signed Richard Greene to the project as Robin Hood and been given the backing of US distribution company, Official Films Inc, who were confident of selling it to the US market.
+She had already signed Richard Greene to the project as Robin Hood and been given the backing of US distribution company, Official Films Inc, which were confident of selling it to the US market.
 Grade was so impressed by her proposal that he agreed immediately to back the series, hoping to make large profits by selling programmes to the lucrative American market.
 In the UK, the series premiered on ATV London, on Sunday 25 September 1955.
 ATV Midlands began the series on Friday 17 February 1956, with a staggered start across other regions from 1956 to 1961 as the ITV regional stations came on-air for the first time in the UK.
 The US premiere was on Monday 26 September 1955 by CBS.
-The series was shot on 35mm film to provide the best possible picture quality, and had fade-outs where US commercials were intended to slot in (the series was sponsored in the US by Johnson & Johnson (baby products, Band-Aid) and Wildroot Cream-Oil).
+The series was shot on 35 mm film to provide the best possible picture quality and had fade-outs where US commercials were intended to slot in (the series was sponsored in the US by Johnson & Johnson (baby products, Band-Aid) and Wildroot Cream-Oil).

 In Australia, the show aired on TCN9 in Sydney NSW and HSV7 Melbourne Victoria, actually being the first drama series broadcast by this station and CBC in Canada, and on CBS in the US.
 In France, RTF1 aired the show from 1965 to 1969 and RTF2 from 1969 to 1972.
 In Italy, Rai 1 aired the show from 1959 to 1964 and Rai 2 from 1965 to 1967.
 In Malaysia, RTM aired the show from late 1974 to early 1978.
 In the Philippines, ABS-CBN aired the show from 1963 to 1967, RBS (now GMA Network) from 1967 to 1972.
 In Indonesia, TVRI aired the show during the 1970s.
 In Romania, TVR aired the show from 1966 to 1980.
 In Poland aired the show in the late 1960s/early 1970s, in a popular programme for young people (each episode of the weekly programme Ekran z bratkiem ended with the broadcast of one episode of the series).

-The programme continues to air in the United Kingdom on the Talking Pictures TV channel, shown regularly on Saturday mornings and on Sunday afternoons.
+The programme continues to air in the United Kingdom on the Talking Pictures TV channel, shown regularly on Saturday mornings and Sunday afternoons.